 Although the panel inputs and outputs will be identified with labels attached during manufacture, subsequent reconfiguration may override that information.
 It is very important to retain the printout of the system configuration.
 This is supplied with each new system and with any re-configured software.
-If the printout is lost, it may be downloaded by Tyco employees from http://www.tycosafetyproducts-anz.com/.
+If the printout is lost, it may be downloaded by qualified users from http://vigilant-fire.com.au.
 Click Login.
-Enter your Tyco Fire and Security username and password.
+Enter your username and password.
 Click the Login button.
 Click the Download button.
 Click QE90.
 Click QE90 Configuration Files.
-Alternatively an ECM controlled panel configuration may be listed to a terminal with the F command, and with version 6 and later ECP software it may be possible for the configuration to be extracted from the panel with QEConfig^[212].
+Alternatively an ECM controlled panel configuration may be listed to a terminal with the F command, and with version 6 and later ECP software it may be possible for the configuration to be extracted from the panel with QEConfig [212].